Selima Ahmad: Political career

 Ahmad was elected as a member of parliament in 2018 from Comilla-2 as a candidate of the Bangladesh Awami League.

-Personal life
+Personal life and death

-Ahmad is married to Abdul Matlub Ahmad, a business leader and former president of Federation of Bangladesh Chambers of Commerce & Industries (FBCCI).
-They have two sons.
+Ahmad was married to Abdul Matlub Ahmad, a business leader and former president of Federation of Bangladesh Chambers of Commerce & Industries (FBCCI).
+They had two sons.

+Ahmad died of cancer at a Bangkok hospital, on 21 June 2026, at the age of 65.